-The Receivables account mainly consists of receivables from electricity sales and lifting/sales of crude oil, with interest income as a minor component.
-The 1.04% decrease is essentially attributable to lower interest receivable from money market placements.
+The Receivables account mainly consists of receivables from electricity sales and lifting/sale of crude oil, with interest receivable as a minor component.
+The 31.47% increase is primarily due to PGEC's additional short-term advances to BGEC and BKSGEC for the construction of solar projects and electricity sales from PWEI, PSC, DGEC, and SJGEC from the testing and commissioning stages.

-Financial assets at fair value through profit and loss (FVPL) amounted to $\mathbb{P}7.059$ million and $\mathbb{P}6.959$ million as of March 31, 2024 and December 31, 2023, respectively.
+Financial assets at fair value through profit or loss (FVPL) amounted to ₱6.190 million and ₱6.144 million as of March 31, 2025 and December 31, 2024, respectively.
 The market prices of the portfolio are maintained resulting in minimal change in the account.

-Crude oil inventory decreased due to lower crude oil inventory left unsold during the period.
+Crude oil inventory decreased as more barrels of crude were lifted than produced during the period.

-Contract Assets - current and noncurrent portions pertain to PWEI and PSC's receivable from TransCo on FIT arrears, which is currently recorded at net present value since this will be collected over five (5) years.
-PWEI and PSC's collections started in 2021 and 2022, respectively.
-The increase for the current month is due to the reclassification of FIT arrears collectible in 2024, from noncurrent account.
-For noncurrent portion, increase is due to recording of additional FIT arrears and amortization of interest income using the adjusted FIT rate applied by TransCo.
+Contract assets - current and non-current portions pertain to PWEI's and PSC's receivables from TransCo on FIT arrears, which are currently recorded at net present values since these will be collected over five (5) years.
+PWEI's and PSC's collections started in 2021 and 2022, respectively.
+The decrease for the current portion is due to the reclassification of the same to receivable account for the period January 1, 2020 to December 31, 2020.
+The increase in noncurrent portion is due to recording of additional FIT arrears and amortization of interest income using the adjusted FIT rates applied by TransCo, net of reclassification from non-current to current account.

 Other current assets consist of supplies inventory, prepaid expenses, and other current assets.
-The bulk of the net increase of 20.87% is mainly due to set-up of prepaid expenses for insurance, and real property taxes and business permits to be amortized over the year.
+The bulk of the net decrease of 11.75% is due to the continuous amortization of prepaid expenses and MGI's refund of security deposit from PSALM relating only to long term lease.